truekas/PencilSharpener/README.md

 - Working charger
 - Ch341a Flash Programmer
 - A ChromeOS recovery USB for v124
+- Lots of time and a few brain cells

 First, fully power off and unplug your device, flip it over, and open the back to access the mainboard.